nplutt/vaccine-availability-notifications/README.md

 ## Accepting Help
 If you're interested in working on any of these features or pieces of work open up an issue and tag me in it!
+- Add navigation header to the website so that users can navigate from the home page to the preferences page and vice versa
 - Ability to send an email to manage your preferences from the website
 - SES -> SNS -> Lambda to delete users after emails bounce more than 2x
 - Migrate Terraform code into this repo